Ola-ykay/Glasp-article/Glasp.md

 ## **Introduction**

-  Have you ever found yourself reading an online article and you wish you could hightlight and save some interesting points for reference?
+  Have you ever found yourself reading an online article and wishing you could hightlight and save some interesting points for reference?
 Or maybe you have wanted to share a quote to your social media account pages but didn't want to copy and paste?
 That's where you need Glasp.
 Glasp is a free browser extension that allows you to highlight text on a website, add notes, save those hightlights for later and easily share them with friends and collegues.
   In this article, we will delve deeper into what Glasp is, why you need Glasp,and much more.
 Whether you're a writer, or a reader, Glasp could be the tool you never knew you needed.
 <br></br>